Article Overview: Things to Do in Denali National Park

 However, if you’re looking for a shorter, easier hike with similarly breathtaking views, check out the other trails mentioned.

 3. See Wildlife on the Grandest Scale

-For many a visitor the best thing to do at Denali National Park is see the epic wildlife lucky enough to call this place home.
+For many a visitor, the best thing to do at Denali National Park is to see the epic wildlife lucky enough to call this place home.
 Some of the iconic mammals everyone wants to see include grizzly bears, black bears, wolves, caribou, moose, and Dall’s sheep.

 The smaller, more common mammals include arctic ground squirrels, red squirrels, foxes, and marmots.

 Birders can rejoice in the Denali’s more than 169 avian species, including golden eagles, bald eagles, ravens, mew gulls, gray jays, ptarmigan, and more.